cozy/cozy-client/docs/how-tos.md

 })(App)
 ```

-`queryConnect` also allows us to make queries based on props by passing a function instead of a plain object.
+Finally, `queryConnect` also allows us to make queries based on props by passing a function instead of a plain object.
 For example, if we want to fetch todos based on a selected contact:

 ```js
 queryConnect({